 Other people’s expectations of you.

-Whether friends and extended family are accepting of the boundaries you set for your immediate family.
+Whether friends and extended family are happy about the boundaries you set for yourself and your immediate family.

 Have reasonable expectations of yourself and others.